vercel/next.js/examples/with-supertokens/README.md

 # SuperTokens Example

-This is a simple set up for applications protected by SuperTokens.
+This is a set up for applications protected by SuperTokens.

 ## Deploy your own